 “Trust and confidence in the very worth of the European project have been eroded and undermined in recent years – not least among trade unions – because we have seen the European Social Model undermined and weakened,” he added.

 Begg also called for a recovery plan focusing on job creation, youth unemployment and long term decent jobs.

 General secretary of the European TUC Bernadette Ségol has criticised the attacks on the European Social Model saying there had been no movement towards a social Europe only deregulation and attacks on workers pay and conditions.

 She slammed the “empty rhetoric of EU leaders”, who talked about stimulating growth and going beyond but concentrated on “structural reforms” which are designed to weaken the social model.

 “Social Europe must be at the core of all economic decisions.
 Social Europe is not an optional appendage to economic governance, Social Europe is part and parcel of economic governance,” she said.

 With workers and unions across the EU facing attacks on collective bargaining structures, de-regulation and weakening of employment rights, pressure needs to continue to be placed on the EU to stop blind support for further de-regulation, attacks on employment rights and collective bargaining by the Trokia of the IMF, ECB and the EU Commission.

 Ongoing destruction of employment protections and the dismantling of the European Social Model will mean increasing anti-EU sentiment, the rise of right-wing parties in Europe and still more unrest on the streets as unemployment and joblessness among young people remains at an all time high.

 A look back to the events of the 1930s sets out the consequences of blindly following zombie austerity policies.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.